andyarensman/Hiker-Tracker/README.md

 # Future Plans

-After I get this version up and running, I want to incorporate React for the front end.
+After I get this version up and running, I may try to incorporate React for the front end.

 # Helpful Resources